samsurya336/production_ready_react_template/README.md

     <br/>
     <br/>
 - For client/customer/user -
+  - code quality drives product quality.
+High-quality code is less likely to have bugs, which are a major driver of user complaints.
+Code quality has also been correlated to commercial success and reduced security vulnerabilities.
+Code quality certainly isn’t the only factor in a product’s performance on the market, and it likely isn’t the most important factor either.
+But even the most competent organizations will struggle to market a product that’s bug-ridden or vulnerable to hacks.
   - Less buggy
   - Highly performant software
   - Software with little to no limitations